 - In order for one of Council’s reserves to be used for a specific purpose like a community garden, it needs to be classified as ‘local purpose’ under the Reserves Act.

 Council has been working with the Putāruru Community Gardens on the proposal outlined above.

-You are welcome to submit on this proposal by emailing council at email@example.com – please indicate in the subject line: Proposed classification of Grey Street Reserve.
+You can object to this proposal by emailing council at firstname.lastname@example.org – please indicate in the subject line: Proposed re-classification of Grey Street Reserve.